David Silva: 2013–14: Premier League and League Cup double

 The 2013–14 Premier League season was a tough one for Silva, as numerous injuries limited him to just 27 league appearances.
 Nonetheless, he did well to maintain his stellar record of goals and assists for Manchester City.
 On 19 August 2013, Silva scored Manchester City's opening goal of the campaign in a 4–0 win against Newcastle United at the City of Manchester Stadium.
 He followed this up with an assist in the 3–2 defeat at Cardiff, crossing for Alvaro Negredo to score.
 On 5 October, Silva began one of his most productive spells in the Premier League.
 Making his first league start since August following a number of injury setbacks, he assisted Sergio Aguero to score against Everton, before scoring once and setting up another in a 3–1 victory over West Ham.
 Silva then scored again in the 7–0 home win over Norwich on 2 November, but his good form was curtailed by a calf injury, which ruled him out of City's next six games.

 He made his return on 14 December, scoring at home in a 6–3 win over Arsenal, before setting up goals in each of the next two games against Fulham and Liverpool.
 Silva was also enjoying one of his most productive UEFA Champions League campaigns to date, having managed three assists and a goal in Group D, including a strike in a 3–2 win over champions Bayern Munich in December.

 City had also progressed deep into the League Cup, eliminating Leicester and Newcastle to reach the semi-final, where they would face West Ham United.
 Silva played 73 minutes of the first leg, which City won by a large 6–0 scoreline, meaning he was rested for the return leg (a routine 3–0 win).
 He was restored to the starting lineup in the final, where goals from Yaya Touré, Nasri and substitute Jesús Navas earned City their first League Cup triumph since 1976.

 The month of March was a productive one for Silva, as he registered two goals and two assists in the league, along with a slew of excellent performances.
 He was named Manchester City's Player of the Month for March 2014, after scoring in away matches against Hull City and Arsenal.
 Silva followed this up with a goal and assist against Liverpool at Anfield, but could not prevent the Blues slipping to a 3–2 defeat.
-However, following a strong run of form in the final five games of the season, City pipped the Merseysiders to the title, and Silva claimed his second Premier League winners medal to add to the one from 2011 to 2012.
+However, following a strong run of form in the final five games of the season, City pipped the Merseysiders to the title, and Silva claimed his second Premier League winners medal to add to the one from 2011–12.
 He ended the campaign with eight goals and 16 assists in all competitions.